 That said, reading all day for work means that often my own personal reading gets put on the back burner.
 But when a rainy day presents itself I can’t help but climb into the club chair in the corner of my office and dive into a good book.
 If the rain comes with thunder and lightning, all the better—I will happily wait out the storm.

-Most of us don’t have much time during our busy week to curl up and read a book, but the downpour changed my mind about riding today and so I’ve taken the opportunity to catch up on my reading (no matter how much I read, I never seem to keep up!).
+Most of us don’t have much time during our busy week to curl up and read a book, but the downpour changed my plans to ride today and so I’ve taken the opportunity to catch up on my reading (no matter how much I read, I never seem to keep up!).

 While it’s no matter to me how long or short a book is, sometimes it’s especially satisfying to be able to start something you can finish in one sitting.
 So I’ve compiled a short list of good reads that you can read in one sitting (though I guess that depends on how long you’d like to sit, I suppose).